galiyaKhusniyarova/Module5Challenge/README.md

 <img width="828" alt="Screen Shot 2022-10-17 at 8 34 11 PM" src="https://user-images.githubusercontent.com/111472420/196329709-0c0d8c50-fb10-4367-9e48-27fba82c8907.png"> <br />

 ### Financial planner for emergencies
+In <b>Step 1</b>:
+1. Enter the current number of coins for each cryptocurrency asset held in the portfolio.
+2. Enter the monthly amount for the member's household income. </br>
 There are 3 possible outcomes:
 - total portfolio value succeeds the emergency fund value
 - total portfolio value equals to the emergency fund value